andreamaestri/walkquest/memory-bank/systemPatterns.md

    - Cache control
    - Resource optimization

-This system patterns documentation provides a comprehensive overview of the architectural decisions, design patterns, and component relationships in the WalkQuest project.
+This system patterns documentation reflects the critical issues with the Vue Virtual Scroller implementation that require immediate attention and debugging.